lweasel/piquant/docs/quantification.rst

 Quantifying expression
 ======================

-For each particular combination of sequencing parameters - sequencing depth, read length, single- or paired-end reads, and lack or presence of errors and bias - and quantification tool, transcript quantification is performed by running the ``run_quantification.sh`` script in the relevant directory that has been created by the ``piquant`` command ``prepare_quant_dirs``.
+For each particular combination of sequencing parameters - sequencing depth, read length, single- or paired-end reads, lack or presence of errors and bias, strandedness and noise sequencing depth - and each quantification tool, transcript quantification is performed by running the ``run_quantification.sh`` script in the relevant directory that has been created by the ``piquant`` command ``prepare_quant_dirs``.

 The ``run_quantification`` script takes a number of command line flags which control its operation: